0x3F3F/0x3F3F.github.io/_posts/2018-12-05-Liquidity.md

 Things are made more difficult in that my accounting is in Euros, so may have to pay gains that otherwise wouldn't.
 There's no way round this.

 **Summary:** It's a difficult environment to choose where to hold liquidity and I'm hedging my bets.
 I managed to largely circumvent the earlier devaluation, so hoping for similar this time round.
-I told you it was dull.
+I  did tell you it was dull.